 It is notable that the same gene mutation can result in different phenotypes (DCM, HCM, or RCM), even in the same family.
 Pedigree analysis, family evaluation, and genetic counseling are necessary, in collaboration with the cardiologist.
 Genetic testing is recommended when a pathogenic variant is identified in the proband.
 In the 2019 HRS expert consensus statement on evaluation, risk stratification, and management of arrhythmogenic cardiomyopathy, Towbin and colleagues made a class I recommendation with level of evidence B-NR, stating "If the proband has a disease-causing gene variant, it is recommended that first-degree relatives of individuals with LVNC undergo clinical screening for the disease along with genetic counseling and genetic testing".
-In addition, they made a IIa B-NR recommendation and stated, "In individuals with the clinical diagnosis of pathologic LVNC, genetic counseling and genetic testing are reasonable for diagnosis and for genespecific targeted cascade family screening."
+In addition, they made a IIa B-NR recommendation and stated, "In individuals with the clinical diagnosis of pathologic LVNC, genetic counseling and genetic testing are reasonable for diagnosis and for gene-specific targeted cascade family screening."38 myocardium, while genes involved in trabecular growth are suppressed.

-PRDM16, a transcription factor, which has been implicated as a cause of LVNC in 1p36 syndrome patients and in dilated cardiomyopathy, promotes expression of genes required for growth of the compact myocardium, while genes involved in trabecular growth are suppressed.
 Cellular respiration for the generation of ATP occurs predominantly using the aerobic pathway under these conditions.
 When PRDM16 is deleted, genes required for compact myocardium growth demonstrate a decreased level of expression, whereas those required for trabecular growth are released from PRDM16-regulated suppression.
-Wu et al performed gene expression analysis and suggested a possible shift away from aerobic toward anaerobic cellular respiration.
-Other studies have suggested that disturbances in the Notch pathway might be involved in LVNC development as well.
+Wu et al performed gene expression analysis and suggested a possible shift away from aerobic toward anaerobic cellular respiration.^{74,75} Other studies have suggested that disturbances in the Notch pathway might be involved in LVNC development as well.